Arsalan-M-H/f1-lap-time-prediction/README.md

 ## Project Overview

-This project analyses Formula 1 race data to model and simulate **lap times and race strategies** using machine learning.
-The goal is to understand how factors such as tyre degradation, fuel load, and race progression influence lap performance, and to use these insights to simulate different pit stop strategies.
+This project analyses Formula 1 race data to model and simulate lap times and race strategies using machine learning.
+The goal was to understand how factors such as tyre degradation, fuel load, and race progression impact lap performance, and to use these insights to simulate different pit stop strategies.

 The project combines data engineering, exploratory analysis, and a tree-based machine learning model to predict lap times and evaluate total race duration under different strategy scenarios.

-The dataset consists of lap-level race data, pit stop information, and race metadata.
-By merging and engineering these datasets, the project builds a simulation framework that can estimate race outcomes based on different pit stop decisions.
+The dataset consists of lap-level race data, pit stop information, and overall race data.
+By merging and engineering these datasets, the project builds a simulation that can estimate race outcomes based on different pit stop decisions.

 ## Dataset